kigero/rules_haxe/README.md

     "@haxe_windows_amd64//:toolchain",
 )
 ```
-Only use the `local_repository` statement if you are developing on the Haxe rules locally; otherwise the remote repository
-should be used.

 Next, in the BUILD file you want to use the `haxe_library` and `haxe_test` rules to build libraries and test your code respectively.